Indiranagar, Bengaluru

-Indiranagar (officially Indiranagara), is an affluent, mid-sized neighbourhood in east Bengaluru, Karnataka, India.
+Indiranagar is an affluent and luxury neighbourhood in east Bengaluru, Karnataka, India.
 Indiranagar is one of the most expensive cosmopolitan neighbourhoods in Bangalore.

 Community

 The Indiranagar Sangeetha Sabha organises music and dance programs.
 It also conducts promotional activities, seminars, puppet shows and annual cultural programs, such as vocal and instrumental music concerts.
 Sangeetha Sabha constructed Purandhara Bhavan, which promotes performing arts, theatre and drama.
 Close to the Sangeetha Sabha is the Indiranagar Club, spread across 2.5 acres of land.
 The membership fee is high at 10 lakh rupees, and the club boasts of some of the best gym and workout equipment, yoga clubs, tennis courts, basketball ground, billiards tables, an exclusive cards room and a small library.
 Indiranagar has the Defence Colony Playground, located next to the Defence Colony Children's Park and the Old People's Park; the Defence Colony Park maintained by DECORA is close by.
 In addition, Indiranagar is also famous for having a 100 ft. road, which has several high-end fashion brands as well as bars and pubs.